-All campus-based Nursing classes determine their lunch & break times based on the day's lecture, exam & lab schedule.
+All on-campus Nursing classes determine their lunch and break times based on the day's lecture, exam and lab schedule.
 Off-campus clinical instruction may be scheduled for any day of the week, including Fridays or weekends, depending on the availability of our clinical site partners.
-Below are typical schedules of oncampus instruction.

-- Vocational Nursing Prerequisite course: Mon-Fri 9:00am 3:30pm - Vocational Nursing Program (day version): Mon-Thu 9:00am-5:00pm Bakersfield, Mon-Thu 8:00am-4:00pm all other campuses - BSN on-campus instruction may be scheduled anytime between 8:00am-5:00pm Mon-Fri - BSN off-campus clinical training: may be scheduled for any days, evenings or nights depending on availability of shifts at clinical partner locations
+On-campus instruction may be scheduled anytime between 8:00am-6:00pm Mon-Fri.
+Off-campus clinical training may be scheduled for any days, evenings or nights depending on availability of shifts at clinical partner locations.
+Students may also be scheduled to come to campus on a Friday for remediation, tutoring, or make-up work as needed.